Do a Writing Workshop in Tropical North Queensland

 - Daily travel-writing and blogging workshops.
 Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

-- Airport pickup (or you can drive your own vehicle up, if you’re feeling particularly adventurous — we can help organise a carpool roadtrip)
+- Airport pickup (or you can drive your own vehicle up, if you’re feeling particularly adventurous — we can help organise a carpool roadtrip group).

 - One month’s accommodation in a Queenslander house walking distance from the centre of town, complete with a pool, balconies, kitchens and WiFi

-- A trip to the gloriously tropical Fitzroy Island – home of Australia’s best beach and the Cairns Turtle Rehabilitation Centre.
+- A trip to the gloriously tropical Fitzroy Island – home of Australia’s best beach and the Cairns Turtle Rehabilitation Centre, whom we’ll be working with.

 - Potential university credit